DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - Lady Wachter's Wish.md

 ***Distracting Izek.*** If the players choose to swap the bottles while [[Non-Player Characters#Izek Strazni|Izek]] is eating lunch, they can distract Izek by, among other possibilities, causing any apparent breach of the peace, such as an evident jailbreak by one or more of the prisoners in the town stocks.

 Players should be careful, however, to avoid being caught in the act.
 Izek is liable to declare—and join—a manhunt for any player seen breaking the law.
 Any manhunt, which will require Izek to rouse the town’s twelve off-duty **guards**, will last until nightfall.
 Izek then resumes his normal schedule the following day.
-## G4b.
+## F4b.
 Trailing Izek
 As the players trail [[Non-Player Characters#Izek Strazni|Izek]], any or all of the following encounters may take place.

+> [!info]+ **Getting Caught**
-Should the players fail to escape initial notice in any of these encounters, they can still avoid detection by making a successful DC 13 group Dexterity (Stealth) check, which may be accompanied by one or more additional skill checks at your discretion.
+> Should the players fail to escape initial notice in any of these encounters, they can still avoid detection by making a successful DC 13 group Dexterity (Stealth) check, which may be accompanied by one or more additional skill checks at your discretion.
 (See **Group Checks** in the <span class="citation">Player's Handbook,  p.
 175</span>.)
 For example, a player who seeks to escape notice by clambering onto the roof of a nearby house might attempt a DC 10 Strength (Athletics) check, gaining advantage on their Dexterity (Stealth) check if they succeed.
+>
+> If Izek detects the players, he demands to know whether the players have been following him and accuses them of being "spies and criminals."
+The players can deceive him with a successful DC 9 Charisma (Deception) check.
+On a failure, Izek directs any nearby guards to arrest the players to be locked in the stocks; if the players resist, or if there are no guards nearby, Izek attacks in an attempt to knock the players out himself.
+>
+> If the players are detected but successfully deceive Izek as to their intentions, if Izek previously saw the players in Ireena Kolyana's company, he immediately demands to know her location.
+The players can deceive Izek with another successful DC 9 Charisma (Deception) check, made with disadvantage if the players deny any association with Ireena.
+If he catches the players in a lie, Izek coldly vows to "beat the truth out of them" and attacks.
 ### 1. The Town Square
 <span class="citation"><em>This scene takes place in Chapter 5: Area N8.</em></span>